The Best Iguana Cages and Where to Buy Them

 I’ve seen iguanas in all forms of inappropriate enclosures, including a dog crate at a nature center, and another housed with a legless lizard and skink in another nature center.

-It may be pretty typical to see iguanas in caging where they have inches of horizontal room to roam.
+It may be pretty typical to see iguanas in cages where they have inches of horizontal room to roam.
 Cages like these are even sold by dealers claiming to be specifically for iguanas, but they are completely inadequate for the iguana's welfare.

 Nearly all commercial cages are nowhere near the size that they should be for adult iguanas.